Video

 Video Editor’s Notes (Summer 2020):

-1. To examine how it is beneficial for an orchestra conductor or music educator to edit his/her ensemble’s video clips, I decided to edit the videos by myself, learning video editing programs from scratch as I had studied Finale music notation software with tutorials that looked like an encyclopedia.
+To examine how it can be beneficial for an orchestra conductor or music educator to edit his or her own ensemble’s video clips, I decided to edit all of the videos myself—learning video-editing programs from scratch, much like when I first studied Finale music-notation software using tutorials that looked like an encyclopedia.

-6. An ensemble of more than 100 performers: I split an eight min long video into seven or more parts (501 Finlandia & 502 Hymn Symphony).
-The average encoding time for a one min video segment is about 15 hours.
+For an eight-minute piece, I split the video into seven or more segments (e.g., 501 Finlandia & 502 Hymn Symphony).
+The average encoding time for a one-minute segment was about 15 hours.

-7. In concert, I planned to use Zoom for the performers and YouTube Live Stream for the audience.
-I tried “Side-by-Side” to broadcast both “Share Screen” (for backing tracks) and “small panels in gallery view” (for the audience to see the performers), but YouTube Live Stream resulted in “Share Screen” and “the host’s video panel” only.
+During the concert, I planned to use Zoom for performers and YouTube Live Stream for the audience.
+I attempted the “Side-by-Side” option to broadcast both “Share Screen” (for backing tracks) and “small panels in gallery view” (so the audience could see the performers), but YouTube Live Stream only displayed “Share Screen” and the host’s video panel.

-10. I planned to use both PC and Mac, but my Window PC was not able to download the total of 788 video files from Dropbox (my PC repeated to be frozen) whereas my iMac downloaded all in a couple of days (Dr. Gene Chung).
+I initially planned to use both a PC and a Mac.
+However, my Windows PC was unable to download all 788 video files from Dropbox (the PC repeatedly froze), whereas my iMac successfully downloaded everything within a couple of days.
+(Dr. Gene Chung).

 Virtual Youth Orchestra: online youth orchestra project